egoist/docute-iframe/README.md

 **Note:** It's similar to gfm code blocks, which use triple backticks, but here you need to use **4 backticks** to mark it as runnable code while still have syntax highlight in your editor.

-## Browser support

-If you want to support IE/Edge, please include a [polyfill](https://github.com/jugglinmike/srcdoc-polyfill) for iframe `srcdoc`

 ## API

 ### docuteIframe([options])